Post

 How EdIndia Foundation Supports Teachers Across State Education Systems

-Teacher development initiatives have traditionally relied on short workshops and trainings designed to address these gaps.
-While the intent behind these programs may be positive, results often fall short.
+Teacher education initiatives have traditionally relied on theoretical assignments.
+While the intent behind these programs may be positive, results often fall short, like teaching students about integration of AI in education, use of data, no bag day, happiness programs and emotional wellbeing etc., and changing patterns in traditional subjects, is need of time.
 Teachers may gain new information, but without continuous support, follow-ups, and alignment with institutional practices, it becomes difficult to apply this learning consistently in classrooms.

 We address this challenge by designing teacher support as an ongoing academic process.
 Teachers engage in continuous learning, reflective practice, and contextual pedagogy inputs that are grounded in real classroom realities.
 This gradual approach helps build confidence and professional agency over time.